jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 Recall from [Windows data types](2_WindowsAPIApplications.md#windows-data-types) that `LRESULT` is the return to the message, equivalent to a `long`.
-The specifier `CALLBACK` is needed to indicate (for various reason) that `WindowProc()` is accessed through a pointer and how Windows should handle the four parameters.
+The specifier `CALLBACK` is needed to indicate (for various reasons) that `WindowProc()` is accessed through a pointer and how Windows should handle the four parameters.

 In effect, `WindowProc()` processes the message IDs (known by the second parameter) via a `switch` block: